makkus/freckles/README.rst

 *freckles* is configuration management for your local, or virtual, machine(s), with a slight twist.
 Instead of describing your infrastructure, you describe the requirements of your software or data. *freckles* tries to figure out how to map that onto whatever you are working on.

-I realized it's too hard for me to explain in more detail what *freckles* is without ending with a wall of text on this here Readme.
-So, in the interest of keeping your attention I decided to hide the wall of text in other places, like:
+I realized it's too hard for me to explain in more detail what *freckles* is -- and when it might be a good idea to use it -- without ending up with a wall of text on this here Readme.
+So, in the interest of keeping your attention I decided to hide the wall(s) of text in other places, like:

 - freckle commands:

    - freckles
    - frecklecute
    - dermatoscope

 - configuration management

 So, that out of the way, here's what *freckles* does for a living: